royruik/RNGees/README.md

 - Detection is purely geometric — \`GetCursorPos\` is compared against the table window bounds each tick
 - No screen capture, no foreground window polling, no click heuristics

-**Why this works for GGPoker:** When it's your action, you move your cursor to the table to click or smart focus.
+**Why this works for GGPoker:** When it's your action, you move your cursor to the table to click or hotkey.
 That cursor entry is the trigger — no screenshot or process interaction required, so GGPoker's anti-bot measures have nothing to block.

 **Zero additional CPU cost** — cursor position is a single Win32 call already made each tick for widget repositioning.